 In the summer of 2010 when our son was only about seven months old we took our first family vacation.
 Since we had a six month old, we did not plan anything extravagant.
 We only planned for three nights away and for the most part only had one or two things planned a day.
 On one of the days we went to Newport Aquarium.
 We ended up having a lot of extra time that day.
 With not much to do, we decided to see if we could find a game store close to us.
 A google search turned up Newport games.
 It was a fairly small store that really specialized in war games and miniatures.
 They had every single issue of Strategy and Tactics (with the games) for sale.
-They also had several rare war games like The Siege of Jerusalem (second edition).
+They also had several rare war games like The Siege of Jerusalem (Third Edition).
 The owner was a very nice gentleman, and the store was fun to browse.
 Since we had sought the place out and were on vacation, we had to buy something.
 Knowing nothing about it in advance we agreed up on Naval Warfare (it was that or Toboggans of Doom).
 So was this random game purchase a pleasant surprise or is this a game that will soon be departing our collection?

 In this game, players will control a fleet from one of six WWII countries (USA, Germany, UK, Italy, France, and Japan).
 Players begin the game by putting together 25 points worth of ships (because getting exactly 25 can be tricky and use certain ships we play with 25ish usually 23-27 is allowable).
 Players then arrange their ships into three lines.
 Often, the smaller ships and torpedo boats are on the front line, the ships with big guns are on the second line and the carriers are on the third line.
 Players are then dealt seven cards and the fight begins.